IBMStreams/streamsx.documentation/docs/4.1/java/java-appapi-devguide.markdown

 ---
 layout: docs
-title: IBM Streams Java Application Development Guide
+title:  Java Application API Development Guide
-description: IBM Streams Java Application Development Guide
+description: IBM Streams Java Application API Development Guide
 weight: 1
 ---

 # Java Application API Development Guide
 If you're viewing this page, it's likely that you haven't worked with the Java Application API before, or possibly streaming applications in general.
 In this document, we discuss at a high level the general principles behind streaming application development and the benefits of the Java Application API, and  we demonstrate these in a sample application.

 The Java Application API allows you to write programs for streaming data exclusively in Java — no SPL!
 You can run the programs as Java programs, you can run them as stand-alone Streams applications, or you can run them as distributed Streams applications.
 If you need help getting your environment set up, visit [the Java Application API setup guide](#setting-up-environment).

 The primary goals of the Java Application API are to enable the developer to:

 * Define the structure of a streaming application using only Java
 * Pass Java objects as tuples on a stream
 * Define how data is processed in a modular, scalable, and stateful manner

 Each of these points is covered in further detail in the tutorials on this site and in the example here where we create an application that processes temperature readings from a device.

 The Java Application API is fully compatible with IBM Streams version 4.0.0 and later.
 The API is open source and is available for download from our [streamsx.topology project on GitHub](https://github.com/IBMStreams/streamsx.topology).